MuddsiSyed/Splunk-Cluster-Architecture-on-AWS-for-Security-Monitoring/README.md

 REF 42 - Manager Node (Cluster_Master) indicating the cluster is successfully configured
 - You can see the private IP addresses of "Indexer_1" and "Indexer_2" under peer name (that means both the indexers are successfully configured in this indexer cluster)
 - You can also note that the cluster is healthy if you see "All Data is Searchable" , "Search Factor is Met" and "Replication Factor is Met"
+- Log in to Indexer_1 and Indexer_2 splunk web and configure receiving on 9997 port

 #### Setting Up the search head cluster on AWS EC2 instances